Alfalfa Sprout

 Health Benefits

-- Contains saponins and isoflavones with potential cholesterol-reducing and antioxidant properties
+- Contains bioactive compounds including saponins and isoflavones with potential anti-inflammatory properties

 Buying Guide